 - Seeing a doctor, nurse, or even a therapist

-You get to decide whether you want to get any of these.
-When you do, it’s confidential!
-That means that your parents or guardians won’t find out what you talked about, and can’t see your medical file.
+Confidentiality means that your parents or guardians won’t find out what you talked about and they can’t see your medical file.

 If you’re 13 or younger, the law says you need your guardians’ permission to see a doctor, get a prescription, or have an abortion.
 But there are ways for you to get some of these!